Amos 5:6-7, 10-15

 Amos 5:1-17 is structured as a chiasmus, as follows (J. DeWaard, cited in Hubbard, 164):

 Chiasmi draw the reader from the edges of the work toward the center—toward the most important part.
-In the above example, the center is the middle line, E: “Yahweh (or the Lord) is his name” (v.
+In the above example, the center is the middle line, E: “Yahweh is his name” (v.
 8f).
-If the people for whom this book is written can learn to remember, “Yahweh is his name,” the problems outlined in this book will go away.
+If the people for whom this book is written can learn to remember, “The Lord is his name,” the problems outlined in this book will go away.

 Note that A (the first line) parallels A’ (the last line).
 B parallels B’—etc. We might think of the above chiasmus as a series of concentric rings: